Sega development studios: 2005–2008

 Yuji Naka oversaw Sega game development until his departure in 2006.

 In 2005 a new structure of game development was announced, after Sega became a subsidiary of Sega Sammy Holdings, and was under new management, with Hajime Satomi from Sammy Corporation at the top.
 The Consumer Business Group Division contained the Global Entertainment R&D and New Entertainment R&D departments, which all together were divided into six departments, each focusing on something different, such as network, sports, cinematic and character based games.
 Particularly the Yakuza / Like a Dragon games by the New Entertainment department already became a franchise for Sega in 2006, and they were motivated to develop it into a character brand similarly to Sonic the Hedgehog, Mushiking and Love & Berry.
 According to the now former manager Hisashi Suzuki, the Like a Dragon series was only possible due to the experience of Shenmue, and it also inherited elements of the SpikeOut arcade games.
 Next generation console development with PlayStation 3 exclusives Ryū ga Gotoku Kenzan! by NE and Valkyria Chronicles by GE2, and the multi-platform Sonic the Hedgehog 2006 by Sonic Team, also became a focus.
 Later, developer Takashi Iizuka admitted that Sonic Team had prioritized shipping games over quality during this period, resulting into several poorly received games in the Sonic the Hedgehog series.
+Sega also showcased the Lindbergh arcade board along with Virtua Fighter 5 and Virtua Tennis 3, both of which were ported to PlayStation 3 soon after.

 Sega Europe president Mike Hayes said that Japanese origin IP became less popular around 2004, with Sega of America president Simon Jeffery showing a similar sentiment.
 Specifically there was motivation to be seen less like just like another Japanese company by Sega of America, with them being more picky what to bring over from the Japanese studios since 2005.
 This was a conscious decision on Japanese management.

 The Initial D arcade game series is successful in Japan, but did not appeal as much to the western arcade market.

-Trading card arcade games continued to be successful for Sega in Japan, with the latest example being Sangokushi Taisen, being developed by developers previously engaged in console games such as Sakura Wars.
-Sega also showcased the Lindbergh arcade board along with Virtua Fighter 5, Virtua Tennis 3 and The House of the Dead 4, which was the first arcade board to be based on PC architecture.
-The Nintendo DS versions of kids arcade games Mushiking, Love & Berry and Dinosaur King were released, and particularly Love & Berry was successful as it became the first million-seller for Sega in Japan since Virtua Fighter 2.